GreenDelta/openLCA2-manual/src/validation.md

 ## Completeness check

 A completeness check verifies that all the necessary data and information are available for the calculation of results.
 If important processes or flows are missing, you need to evaluate whether they are critical to fulfilling the goal and scope of the study.
 This can be performed in certain ways in openLCA.
 After you finished modelling, you should check that the validation of your database does not return any errors and that all providers are set across your entire database. openLCA supports this process through database validation and the "Check linking properties" function.
 The latter scans the database for unlinked product flows and waste flows.
 Running this check helps ensure that all exchanges are properly connected.
-Databases provided on openLCA Nexus are offered with a clean validation check and in cases of high-quality databases, also the “Linking Properties” of the database looks like this:
+Databases provided on openLCA Nexus are offered with a clean validation check and in cases of high-quality databases, also the “Linking Properties” of the database look like this:

 ![](./media/guidance_8.png)